CodingAP/steve/documentation.md

 # STEVE

-### Last Modified: 11/12/2023
+### Last Modified: 11/15/2023

 ## Template Engine:
 Any file can be processed by `STEVE`.
-All it uses is `%{= // javascript code here =}%` to create a block that can be ran.
+All it uses is `<steve> // javascript code here </steve>` to create a block that can be ran.
 Anything returned will be rendered.
 For example...

 ```javascript
 <steve>